oswaldamoah/free-plagiarism-checker/README.md

 ## 📌 Why I Built This
 Most “free plagiarism checkers” online have **harsh word limits** or hide results behind a paywall.
-This project was built to provide a **transparent, unlimited, and free alternative** for quick checking — especially useful for students and independent researchers.
+This project was built to provide a **transparent, unlimited, and free alternative** for quick checking, especially useful for students and independent researchers.

 ---